-IMPORTANT: For ambient operation above 55°C, space units apart to aide cooling.
+IMPORTANT: For ambient operation above 50°C, it is recommended to space units apart to aide cooling.
 Module is intended to be mounted upright on a horizontal DIN rail, allowing cool air to enter in through the bottom vents and warm air to exhaust out the top vents.
-Above 55°C, a space of at least 20mm between modules is recommended to aide cooling in this manner.
+Above 50°C, a space of at least 20mm between modules should be maintained to aide cooling in this manner.

 SERIES XT MODULE DIN RAIL MOUNTING AND REMOVAL